Dindigul Fort: Early Dindigul history

 The history of Dindigul is centered on the fort over the small rock hill and fort.
 Dindigul region was the border of the three prominent kingdoms of South India, the Cheras, Cholas and Pandyas.
 During the first century A.D., the Chola king Karikal Cholan captured the Pandya kingdom and Dindigul came under the Chola rule.
 During the sixth century, the Pallavas took over most provinces of Southern India and Dindigul was under the rule of Pallavas until Cholas regained the state in the 9th century and the Pandyas regained control by the 13th century.

-In the 14th century, half of Tamil Nadu kingdoms were under the short-reigned Delhi Sultanates with Madurai Sultanate ruling this region between 1335–1378.
+In the 14th century, half of Tamil Nadu kingdoms were under the short-reigned Delhi Sultanates with Madurai Sultanate ruling this region between 1335 and 1378.
 By end of 1378, the Muslim rulers were defeated by the Vijayanagara army who later established their rule.